 St Peter’s Online

-As we have already announced, public worship is suspended for the time being and the increasingly tight restrictions mean we have had to close the church building for the time being as we all heed the government’s advice to stay at home unless absolutely essential.
+As we have already announced, public worship is suspended for the time being and the increasingly tight restrictions mean we have had to close the church building as we have all heeded the government’s advice to stay at home and avoiding mixing with too many other people.

 We want to try and continue with the daily round of prayer and worship as an important frame to all of our lives during this difficult and unprecedented time.

 We are posting a pre-recorded service of Evening Worship at Home on the church’s YouTube channel here at 6.30pm on Sunday evenings, which allows as many people as possible to access it.
-Do join others to watch it together then if you are able, or watch it later when you can so that we all still share in worship.
-You can download the order for the service here so that you can follow it as we go through the worship.
+Do join others to watch it together virtually at 6.30 if you are able, or watch it later when you can so that we all still share in worship.
+You can download the order for the service from the post on the Home Page each week so that you can follow it as we go through the worship.
 Do use the comments function under the video to post requests for issues you would like everyone to pray about – or you can post prayer requests on our Facebook page as well.

 We very much hope these opportunities will help us all to feel we are still connected through worship and God is still with us, wherever we are.